zertrin/clikraken/README.md

 ## Installation

-I recommend installing it in a virtualenv, but that's not mandatory.
+### Step 0: Create a virtualenv (optional)

-### Step 1: Create a virtualenv (optional)
+You can install it in a virtualenv if you wish to keep this program and dependencies isolated from the rest of your system, but that's not mandatory.

 ```
 mkdir -p ~/.venv  # or any folder of your choice